 Person Place Thing is an interview show based on this idea: people are particularly engaging when they speak not directly about themselves but about something they care about.
 Guests talk about one person, one place, and one thing that are important to them.
 The result?
 Surprising stories from great speakers.
 Host Randy Cohen will be interviewing sculptor Vinnie Bagwell.

-Registration is Free.
+Registration is Free for this online event.
 Please consider supporting Tribeca PAC.
 A tax-deductible contribution is greatly appreciated.

 Vinnie Bagwell began sculpting in 1993.
 Currently, Bagwell is leading the conception and development of “The Enslaved Africans’ Rain Garden”–an urban-heritage public-art project for the City of Yonkers, New York, to commemorate the legacy of the first enslaved Africans to be manumitted by law in the United States, 64 years before the Emancipation Proclamation.
 Bagwell’s first commission: “The First Lady of Jazz Ella Fitzgerald” was commissioned by the City of Yonkers in 1996.
 It was the first sculpture of a contemporary African-American woman to be commissioned by a municipality in the United States.
 Other commissions include “Legacies” at Chickasaw Heritage Park to honor the Chickasaw Native Americans, African Americans, and Hispanic Americans; and “Frederick Douglass Circle” which is a 24” high sculpture of Frederick Douglass.
 Bagwell is the winner of a $1 million commission to sculpt a statue that honors enslaved women who were experimented upon.
 It’s called “Victory: Beyond Sims.”